msa-em/cell-browser/03_model.md

 In the original study, cells were transfected with mCherry-KDEL using TransIT-2020 before reovirus infection at MOI 1.
 Transfected-infected cells are desirable, but a heterogeneous population was expected with four outcomes [](#model).
 Viral and ER antigens were co-stained with reovirus μNS and calreticulin antibodies.
-Over the following pages, individual components were tested before combining them in the results.
-There, Barkley annotated transfected cells by infection status to compare ER morphology across hundreds of cells in a navigable dataset.

 ```{figure} ./figures/transfectedinfectedmodel.png
 :label: model
 Overview of the replication experiment. mCherry-KDEL transfected cells (TransIT-2020) were infected with reovirus (MOI 100) then ER and viral antigens were detected by immunofluorescence.
 ```

+Over the following pages, individual components of this model were tested before combining them in the results.
+There, Barkley annotated transfected cells by infection status to compare ER morphology across hundreds of cells in a navigable dataset.

 :::{dropdown} Cells
 HeLa CCL-2 cells were cultured in Dulbecco’s modification of Eagle’s Medium (DMEM) (50-003-PB, Corning) supplemented with 10% fetal bovine serum (FS-0500-AD, Atlas).